pathways-2/RAG-Agent-TS/README.md

    Navigate to [http://localhost:3000](http://localhost:3000)

 3. **Test the application**
-   - Visit the main page to see the Next.js welcome screen
+   - Visit the main page to see the welcome screen
    - Go to `/vectorize` to access the RAG chat interface
-   - Start asking questions about your vectorized documents
+   - Go to `/agent` to access the **GoAware AI Agent** (recommended)
+   - Try asking: "Tell me about travel to Japan" or "What's the travel advisory for Germany?"

-## 🏗️ GoAware Travel Advisory System Architecture
+## 🏗️ GoAware Architecture

 ### System Overview
-GoAware is a comprehensive travel advisory application that combines RAG (Retrieval-Augmented Generation) with intelligent agent capabilities to provide accurate US government travel advisories and real-time weather information.
+GoAware combines the power of AI SDK tools with real-time data integration to deliver comprehensive travel intelligence.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────────────┐
 │                                🌐 USER INTERFACE                                  │
 ├─────────────────────────────────────────────────────────────────────────────────────┤
 │  ┌───────────────┐    ┌───────────────┐    ┌─────────────────────────────────────┐  │
 │  │   🏠 Home     │    │  💬 RAG Chat  │    │        🤖 GoAware Agent            │  │